-- It works equally great with city water supply or well water system.
+- It works equally great with the city water supply or well water system.

 - Some connection fitting parts are available with this filter, although it is entirely optional.
 The parts increase performance efficiency.
 But that might be a little heavy on the pocket since the original price of the filter itself is neither too high nor too cheap.

 Epic Smart Shield Sediment Filter Kit

 This has a 5-micron pore-sized filter.
 It comes with a spun polypropylene filter sheet.
 This kit falls under the category of depth filter cartridges.
 It is preferable for regions with heavy sediments.
 Treated city water or well water may cause water taste to deteriorate.
 This filter prevents taste deterioration and enhances water quality and taste.
 It removes impurities as small as 5 microns.
 Its approximate sizes are 10” in length × 2’’ in width.
 It has a 3/8-sized port filter.

 - This filters out sediments as small as 5 microns, which is about 20 times lesser than the diameter of a single human hair strand.
 Quite cool, isn’t it?

 - This filter is designed primarily for non-silt water.
 So it does not work for water with high salt concentrations.
 Water taste is likely to get decorated after a year or after prolonged use.